sotosd/SLAMatron/README.md

   <img src="Images/SLAMatron.jpg" width="500">
 </p>

+This Project is being implemented for obtaining my Electrical and Computer Science Degree.

 A robot using MPU 6050 IMU, BT, 2 Ultrasonic Sensors and 2 uln2003 for controling the 28byj-48 steppers The robot can be programmed as desplayed at the commented section in loop() in order to execute SLAM.